-VII.PROCESSING AND HANDLING
+VII.
+PROCESSING AND HANDLING

 In order to certify that food is organic at the retail level, processors, packagers, manufacturers and food handlers must adhere to a program as detailed and verifiable as do farmers to prevent the loss of organic integrity.

-Processing and handling includes cooking, baking, curing, heating, drying, mixing, grinding, churning, separating, distilling, extracting, slaughtering, cutting, fermenting, eviscerating, preserving, dehydrating, freezing, chilling, or otherwise manufacturing and packaging, canning, jarring, or enclosing food in a container.
+Processing includes cooking, baking, curing, heating, drying, mixing, grinding, churning, separating, distilling, extracting, slaughtering, cutting, fermenting, eviscerating, preserving, dehydrating, freezing, chilling, or otherwise manufacturing and packaging, canning, jarring, or enclosing food in a container.
+Handling includes sell, process, or package agricultural products, including but not limited to trading, facilitating sale or trade on behalf of a seller or oneself, importing to the United States, exporting for sale in the United States, combining, aggregating, culling, conditioning, treating, packing, containerizing, repackaging, labeling, storing, receiving, or loading.

 If producing an organic product both organically and non-organically in the same plant, each applicant must develop a detailed plan, identifying critical points of potential co-mingling of organic and non-organic ingredients.
-Distributors of organic products that are handled only in their final packaged form and retailers are exempt from certification.